ajnyga/objectsForReview/README.md

-# Objects for Review Plugin 3.0
+# Objects for Review Plugin for OJS3

 ## About